codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

-The implementation part will be a little bigger than it seems, all our handler functions and callbacks will be contained here for now, so let's start with the 3 basic callback that every server will need to effectively communicate with clients after it started listening:
+The implementation part will be a little bigger than it seems, all our handler functions and callbacks will be contained here for now, so let's start with the 3 basic callbacks that every server will need to effectively communicate with clients after it started listening:

 - an accept callback